x8699876/Rapid-Delete-Pro/README.md

 ## What is RdPro

 * A Powerful Recursive Directory Removal/Purge Utility.
-It transverse huge directory structures and find/remove directories buried deep.
+It transverse huge directory structures to find and pruge directories buried deep.
+All files under the the targeted directories will be deleted.
-* It is super-fast.
+* Super-fast.
 Multiple threads are used to perform tasks in parallel.
 Algorithm makes a difference!
 * Easily remove a directory of the same name which is nested and spread out under a huge directory structure.
-* It can easily remove files and directories with long names which windows sometime can't handle.
+* No problem removing files and directories with long names which windows sometime can't handle.
 No more “the file name is too long" problem.
-* Make sure you read the disclaimer.
-The Deleted files do not go to the recycle bin and can't be recovered.
-Or you have to recover by some specialized utilities.
+* The deleted files do not go to the recycle bin and can't be recovered.
+Make sure you read the disclaimer and understand what to expect.

 ## Tech Stack
 This demo the usages of below: